GuillaumeRossolini/rpi-home/README.md

 sudo raspi-config
 ```

-^ To navigate this tool, use the TAB key to change fileds and the ENTER key to validate your choices.
+^ To navigate this tool, use the TAB key to change fields and the ENTER key to validate your choices.

 It's fine to keep the hostname as `raspberry`, unless you have several Raspberry Pi's on your network.
 Then you need a naming convention.
 I've been using something like "pihole-gr" or "rpiaudio-gr" with my initials because I tend to prepare others for family members as well.